aregm/nff-go/README.md

 }
 ```

-YANFF is an Open Source BSD licensed project that runs mostly in Linux user
+NFF-Go is an Open Source BSD licensed project that runs mostly in Linux user
 land.
 The most recent patches and enhancements provided by the community are
 available in the master branch.

-## Getting YANFF
+## Getting NFF-Go

-Use the **go get** command to download YANFF.
+Use the **go get** command to download NFF-Go.
 You must first set your GOPATH

        export GOPATH=/my/local/directory
-       go get -v -d github.com/intel-go/yanff
+       go get -v -d github.com/intel-go/nff-go

 Go will download the sources into $GOPATH/src.
-It will try to build YANFF and
+It will try to build NFF-Go and
 fail with a message:

-        can't load package: package github.com/intel-go/yanff: no buildable Go source files in /localdisk/work/rscohn1/ws/yanff-test/src/github.com/intel-go/yanff
+        can't load package: package github.com/intel-go/yanff: no buildable Go source files in /localdisk/work/rscohn1/ws/nff-test/src/github.com/intel-go/nff-go

 Ignore the message for now.
 We need to install some dependencies before you can
 build.